Wenlong2000/wenlong2000.github.io/_pages/about.md

 Hi, welcome to my homepage!
 I am Wenlong Ji, a second-year Ph.D. student at the [Department of Statistics](https://statistics.stanford.edu/), at Stanford University.
 Previously, I received my bachelor's degree from the [School of Mathematical Sciences](https://www.math.pku.edu.cn/) at Peking University.
 During my undergraduate study, I am fortunate to work with Prof. [Bin Dong](http://faculty.bicmr.pku.edu.cn/~dongbin/), Prof. [Weijie Su](http://stat.wharton.upenn.edu/~suw/), Prof. [Lingjun Zhang](https://linjunz.github.io/), and Prof. [James Zou](https://www.james-zou.com/).

 My research interest broadly lies in statistics, machine learning, and economics, focusing on establishing the theoretical foundation and developing statistical tools for real-world problems.
 Currently, I am working on understanding large language models, data selection for machine learning, and regression adjustment for causal inference.
-If you are interested in any of my research or want to collaborate with me, please feel free to contact me!
+If you are interested in any of my research or want to collaborate with me, please feel free to reach out!

 Research Papers